Getting Medical Treatment Shouldn’t Limit Second Amendment Rights

 The 2016 election was one of the biggest political upsets in recent memory.
 While people across the country cried tears of joy or disappointment over the prospect of President-elect Donald Trump, many overlooked another major turn of events: the advance of marijuana legalization efforts.
 What was once a fringe issue became a nation-wide movement as eight more states legalized marijuana for medical or recreational use.

 Many addiction treatment advocates cheered these legislative changes.
 Research into the effects of medical marijuana as a possible alternative to opioid-based prescriptions has been promising; recently a team from the University of Georgia found that in states where medical marijuana was legalized, there was a significant drop in the number of opioid-based prescriptions written.
-Making medical marijuana more widely available as a treatment option could prevent untold thousands of people from developing an addiction or overdosing and potentially dying.
+Making medical marijuana more widely available as a treatment option could prevent untold thousands of people from developing a person with substance use disorderion or overdosing and potentially dying.

 Increasing the availability of medical marijuana to qualifying patients is definitely a step in the right direction.
 But the federal government has been slow to catch up to this dynamic new legislative and medical approach to marijuana use that states are embracing.